 We are members of AACPI (the Association for Agency-based Counselling & Psychotherapy in Ireland) and are members of both the Irish and British Associations of Counselling and Psychotherapy (IACP and BACP).
 Professionalism means everything to us.

 Cork Counselling Services Training Institute is Ireland’s longest standing IACP approved training centre.
 You’ll find a downloadable brochure of our current courses here.
-We are glad to announce that another round of applications with new cut off dates is open.

 Certificate in Introduction to Counselling & Psychotherapy Studies

 An introduction to professional counselling training and a step-by-step approach towards the Coventry University & IACP-accredited BSc(Hons) in Counselling & Psychotherapy.
 1 year, part-time (Certificate from Coventry University).